 Allergic conjunctivitis treatment includes anti-allergy eye drops.
 Using chilled tear supplements and cold compresses and avoiding known allergens can help reduce symptoms.

 Drops that have an antihistamine, such as ketotifen, may be enough for mild cases.
 This drug can be bought without a prescription.
-If ketotifen is insufficient, prescription antihistamine eye drops (such as olopatadine) or mast cell stabilizers (such as nedocromil) may be effective.
+If ketotifen is insufficient, prescription antihistamine eye drops (such as olopatadine or cetirizine) or mast cell stabilizers (such as nedocromil) may be effective.

 Nonsteroidal anti-inflammatory eye drops, such as ketorolac, help relieve symptoms.
 Corticosteroid eye drops have more potent anti-inflammatory effects.
 However, these eye drops should not be used for more than a few weeks without close monitoring by an ophthalmologist (a medical doctor who specializes in the evaluation and treatment [surgical and nonsurgical] of eye disorders) because they may cause increased pressure in the eyes (glaucoma), cataracts, and an increased risk of eye infections.